Hemlock Woolly Adelgid

 Eastern hemlock (Tsuga canadensis) is the only hemlock species present in Wisconsin, and it has little resistance to HWA.
 Heavy infestations can kill trees within four to 10 years, during which time infested trees will likely be further weakened by other insects and diseases.
 Although some trees recover, the mechanisms that allow for this are poorly understood.
 Most trees eventually die.
 More information on eastern hemlock in Wisconsin is available from the University of Wisconsin-Green Bay Herbarium.

 Hemlock is a long-lived, ecologically important tree that provides habitat for many wildlife species.
 It also helps to control stream erosion and is an important ornamental tree.
-In dying hemlock forests in the eastern United States, additional environmental impacts are becoming common, such as altered forest structure, degraded fish habitat and increased invasion of non-native plants.
+In the eastern United States, heavy hemlock mortality has often resulted in altered forest structure, degraded fish habitat, and increased invasion of non-native plants.

 The best way to prevent or slow the spread of hemlock woolly adelgid is to make rigorous efforts to avoid moving it to new areas.
 Public awareness and cooperation play important roles, and quarantines and mandatory inspections are also used to prevent hemlock woolly adelgid’s spread on potentially hazardous hemlock wood and products.
 Suspect materials include hemlock nursery stock, logs and firewood from eastern states where hemlock woolly adelgid is present.
 Learn more about the hemlock woolly adelgid quarantine in Wisconsin .